Welsh-medium school plans go on display in Newtown

-If plans are approved for the Newtown school, which will replace Ysgol Dafydd Llwyd, building work on land at the town's high school could start in the spring next year.'New facilities'
+If plans are approved for the Newtown school, which will replace Ysgol Dafydd Llwyd, building work on land at the town's high school could start in the spring next year.

 A Powys council spokesman said the plans would include facilities for children with learning needs and community learning for adults.